untyper/mpmc-shared-queue/README.md

 # mpmc-shared-queue
-Shared queue that works in shared memory, for C++
+Queue that works in shared memory, for C++

 ## Details
 - Thrad-safe